 Burials, if encountered, will be left in situ at this evaluation stage.
-Following HE guidance (HE 2018) if the human remains are not to be lifted, the project osteologist will be available to record the human remains in situ (i.e. a site visit).
+Following Historic England guidance (2018), if the human remains are not to be lifted the project osteologist will be available to record the human remains in the ground.

 If circumstances indicated it were prudent or necessary to remove remains from the site, the following criteria would be applied; if it is clear from their position, context, depth, or other factors that the remains are ancient, then normal procedure is to apply to the Department of Justice for a licence to remove them.
 Conditions laid down by the DoJ license will be followed.
 If it seems that the remains are not ancient, then the coroner, the client, and the CBCAA will be informed, and any advice and/or instruction from the coroner will be followed.